dushoff/Circumcision_and_behaviour/recency_notes.md

 * I also like to include MC prevalence in the models.
 My presumption is that MC prevalence correlate with the idea of MC protection against HIV, therefore their SRB.

-* Do we want to study partner life?
+* Do we want to study partner lifetime?
+Maybe not.
+It's not clear how we can make sense of numbers of lifetime partners mean in terms of time span.

+* Tanzania 2015-6 is available, but it has condom use, but not numbers of sexual partners by last year and lifetime.
+Do we want to replace it with the 2010 data which has all the three variables?